Heresta/extractor/example/README.md

 In `img` directory there are all images renamed to be more easily linked with corresponding xml file.

-In `xml` directory there are two other directories : `standardisation` contains all xml files renamed to be more easily linked with corresponding image file and `transformation_TEI` contains two files that are `extration_img.xml` and `ouput.xml`.
+In `xml` directory there are two other directories : `ALTOS` contains all xml files renamed to be more easily linked with corresponding image file and `TEI` contains two files that are `extration_img.xml` and `ouput.xml`.

 `output.xml` is a TEI file that contains all ALTO files as described in main README.